Jacudibu/rusty_space/docs/design/raw_resources/gas_giants.md

 - **Terraforming Agents:** Employed in the atmosphere of planets to promote the creation of habitable environments, adjusting temperature, and chemical composition

 ## Lower Layers
 *These require special equipment to be accessed.
-Such equipment could come in the form of a vent-like structure built on the planet.*
+Such equipment could come in the form of a vent-like structure built on the planet.
+Technically, this could be the surface of the gas giant, and things could also be in liquid form, starting from here.*

 ### Water Vapors
 - **Agriculture:** Hydroponic Farms will be very happy.